Howmet Aerospace Foundation

 Overview

 The Howmet Aerospace Foundation, established in 2020, is an independently endowed corporate foundation with assets exceeding $143 million.
-The foundation distributes more than $8 million annually to nonprofit partners worldwide, focusing on STEM and technical education, workforce development initiatives, and increasing access to STEM fields for underrepresented individuals.
-Since its founding, the foundation has awarded 563 individual grants totaling over $23 million.
+The foundation distributes over $7.6 million annually to nonprofit partners worldwide, focusing on STEM and technical education, workforce development initiatives, and increasing access to STEM fields for underrepresented individuals.
 The foundation operates in communities where Howmet Aerospace has facilities and employees, with a strong emphasis on local needs and priorities determined in consultation with community stakeholders.
 Foundation grantmaking is supplemented by thousands of volunteer hours contributed annually by Howmet Aerospace employees.

 Funding Priorities

-The foundation does not operate formal grant programs with fixed application cycles.
+The foundation does not operate formal grant programmes with fixed application cycles.
 Instead, funding decisions are made through an invitation-only process based on community needs and strategic priorities.

 Recent Major Grants:

-• Sarah Heinz House (Pittsburgh): $1 million over five years for STEAM education programs and technical infrastructure improvements
+• Sarah Heinz House (Pittsburgh): $1 million over five years for STEAM education programmes and technical infrastructure improvements

 • American Red Cross: $500,000 for Southern California wildfire relief (2025)